 Because your posts aren’t always going to get in front of consumers, you need to consider social advertising.
 But it’s not just to get more eyeballs on your posts.
 Many of the social networks offer highly targeted ad options at reasonable prices.
 With Facebook advertising, for instance, you can target your website visitors on Facebook, your email subscribers or male cat lovers between the ages of 36 and 43 who live in Hartville, Ohio.
 You can get very specific with your exact target audience.

 So those are the basics that you need to make sure that you’re covering in your tourism marketing.
-Have questions?
-You can find me on Twitter @KaGray, or email me.
+Have questions or thoughts?
+Find Pole Position Marketing on Twitter @PolePositionMkg, or contact us.
 Thanks for watching.